AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 Malwarebytes' Wendy Zamora wrote:
 <blockquote>
-A lot of folks in the business (and consumer) world are shaking in their boots about ransomware.
+<p>A lot of folks in the business (and consumer) world are shaking in their boots about ransomware.
 It’s understandable.
-Ransomware is a dangerous threat and, if not protected against, can do serious damage to a company’s data, reputation, and bottom line.
+Ransomware is a dangerous threat and, if not protected against, can do serious damage to a company’s data, reputation, and bottom line.</p>

-But the truly alarming part is that ransomware is being delivered by malvertising.
-Malvertising can do this without you knowing (until it’s too late) and without your users taking a single “unsafe” action online.
+<p>But the truly alarming part is that ransomware is being delivered by malvertising.
+Malvertising can do this without you knowing (until it’s too late) and without your users taking a single “unsafe” action online.</p>

 <cite>&mdash;<em>Malwarebytes</em> <a href="https://blog.malwarebytes.com/101/2016/06/malvertising-and-ransomware-the-bonnie-and-clyde-of-advanced-threats/
-">"Malvertising and ransomware: the Bonnie and Clyde of advanced threats"</a><cite>
+">"Malvertising and ransomware: the Bonnie and Clyde of advanced threats"</a></cite>
 </blockquote>

 Malwarebytes estimate is <a href="https://blog.malwarebytes.com/101/2016/06/truth-in-malvertising-how-to-beat-bad-ads/">70% of malvertising now delivers ransomware payloads</a>."
 Bromium Labs researchers detected "<a href="https://www.bromium.com/sites/default/files/rpt-bromium-threat-report-1h2015-us-en.pdf">at least 27% of the Alexa 1000 websites were delivering malware via malicious advertisements</a>."